 - Each chapter quiz should be taken after reviewing the respective learning resources.
 Each quiz will be timed.
-The time will be dependent upon the number of questions in the respective quiz.
+The time will be dependent upon the amount of questions in the respective quiz.
 Typically, each quiz is only available for 30 minutes.
 The course textbook and notes may be used during the quiz.
 However, there may not be enough time to search for each answer. - Assignments - There will be assignments for each chapter.
 This will consist of you reading the course textbook and or viewing a document and answering questions that are addressed in the assignment.
 Answers should be in no less than 50 words.
 Make sure all questions in the assignment are addressed.
-Make sure your assignment is submitted and not left in draft format as drafts are not graded. - Discussions - Please answer the provided questions which appear in the link below in my initial post- be sure to number/label them.
+Be sure to fully submit assignments and not leave them in draft format as drafts are not graded. - Discussions - Please answer the provided questions which appear in the link below in my initial post- be sure to number them.
 Then, reply to at least three of your classmates with regards to the answers they provided.
 These replies should be focused upon the accuracy and completeness of answers and provide insight into the original question and the topic at hand.
 Replies to classmates should be 30-50 words in length and consist of substantially more than "I agree" or "Good Answer.
 You are not here to critique your classmates; you are here to help each other see other views and add on to what others may not have gathered from the reading.
 Be respectful.
 Uploading documents will not count, posts must be typed into the discussion board itself. - Term Paper - Term Paper: A paper, 2-3 pages in length, will be written at some point throughout the semester.
-It is to be saved as a PDF file and typed in MLA format.
-This paper will consist of choosing a historical event, summarizing and analyzing that event, arguing why it is important and then determining the personal and social responsibility associated with the event. - Final Exam: The "Final Exam" will be considered the Chapter Quiz in Chapter 16.
+This paper will consist of choosing a historical event, summarizing, and analyzing that event, arguing why it is important and then determining the personal and social responsibility associated with the event. - Final Exam: The "Final Exam" will be considered to be the Chapter Quiz in Chapter 32.
 This quiz will count the exact same as all the other quizzes.
 It will be available during the week of finals.
 Pay close attention to your due dates.

-Checking your Grades: Check your grades in OpenLMS.
+Checking your Grades: Check your grades in Moodle.
 Do not assume the course total is accurate until all assignments in the course have been graded.
 For instance, if you did not complete a graded activity, the course total/grade will not be accurate until I replace those uncompleted activities with zeros.